 Firms aspire to provide an experience that allows the investor to seamlessly transition across channels, with better access to products, allowing customers to graduate through segments as their financial needs change.
 There has never been a greater need for wealth managers to provide a flexible yet simple platform.
-One that allows the adviser to deliver banking, advisory, brokerage and insurance products, and ultimately improve the efficiency and scalability of their business.
+One that allows the advisor to deliver banking, advisory, brokerage and insurance products, and ultimately improve the efficiency and scalability of their business.
 Although theoretically simple, this is a challenge to deliver on, given the complexity of legacy architectures.

-With the advent of digital advice, investors have raised a very important question; "Do I really need a financial adviser to manage my assets?" the key considerations here being the cost of advice and the prevalence of "self-serve" as the digital wealth eco-system matures.
-Today, the answer is clear that advisers still play an integral part of wealth management and financial advice, but to remain relevant must offer a broader service proposition to strengthen the value-add.
-Solutions that can support flexible hybrid business models will allow advisers to efficiently provide customers with a tailored wealth management solution based on customer segment and complexity of financial need.
-Digital solutions such as robo and hybrid advisers have proven their worth and will continue to garner market share, but as the industry evolves, solutions like the integrated adviser platform will empower financial advisers through cutting-edge technology, while enhancing the client experience.
+With the advent of digital advice, investors have raised a very important question; "Do I really need a financial advisor to manage my assets?"
+Today, the answer is clear that advisors still play an integral part of wealth management and financial advice.
+Digital solutions such as robo and hybrid advisors have proven their worth and will continue to garner market share, but as the industry evolves, solutions like the integrated advisor platform will empower financial advisors through cutting edge technology, while enhancing the client experience.

-It is important to look ahead and consider how the role of the financial adviser may change as automation and new technologies begin making their mainstream appearance.
+Today this may be the case, but it is important to look ahead and consider how the role of the financial advisor may change as automation and new technologies begin making their mainstream appearance.

-With robotics, natural language processing, machine learning, and artificial intelligence now emerging, wealth managers need to consider what their business might look like in five, ten and 15 years, and ensure they are building platforms and tools that are ready to evolve with each coming iteration of automation within financial advice.
-A future where the adviser platform is not powered by an actual adviser, but by cognitive computing is closer than it might seem.
+With robotics, natural language processing, machine learning, and artificial intelligence on the horizon, wealth managers need to consider what their business might look like in five, ten and 15 years, and ensure they are building platforms and tools that are ready to evolve with each coming iteration of automation within financial advice.
+A future where the advisor platform is not powered by an actual advisor, but by cognitive computing is closer than it might seem.